DunZhang/KnowledgeDistillation/README.rst

     ### Train data adaptor
     ### It is a function that turn batch_data (from train_dataloader) to the inputs of teacher_model and student_model
     ### You can define your own train_data_adaptor.
 Remember the input must be device and batch_data.
-    ###  The output is either dict or tuple, but must consistent with you model's input
+    ###  The output is either dict or tuple, but must be consistent with you model's input
     def train_data_adaptor(device, batch_data):
         batch_data = tuple(t.to(device) for t in batch_data)
         batch_data_dict = {"input_ids": batch_data[0],